 3. Get your adrenaline fix

 Aptly named the ‘Adventure Capital of New Zealand’, Queenstown is the perfect place for adrenaline junkies with anything from traversing river rapids while whitewater rafting, getting a birds eye view as you fall from a plane, or watching a river rise up to meet you as you leap from the Kawarau bridge.
-Your options are endless, and even if your not interested in doing it yourself it can be a lot of fun to watch!
+Your options are endless, and even if you’re not interested in doing it yourself it can be a lot of fun to watch!

 Struggling to pick which activity to do?
 Queenstown is considered the home of bungy with the Kawarau Bridge being the very first commercial setup in 1988 – it was an immediate hit and is hailed as the birth of adventure tourism in New Zealand.
 Face your fears and take the 43m leap, it’s something you’ll never forget!